voxel51/fiftyone/docs/source/integrations/activitynet.rst

     import fiftyone as fo
     import fiftyone.zoo as foz

-    # Download and load 10 samples from the validation split of ActivityNet-200
+    # Download and load 10 samples from the validation split of ActivityNet 200
     dataset = foz.load_zoo_dataset(
         "activitynet-200",
         split="validation",